Thanks for stopping by.

 Click here to see a .pdf copy of my CV.

 B. A. Mosher, L. L. Bailey, B. A. Hubbard, and K. P. Huyvaert.
 "Making inference using complex occupancy models with an unobservable state."
-Ecography (XXXX).
-(Accepted.)
+Ecography (2017).
+(In press.)

 B. A. Mosher, K. P. Huyvaert, T. Chestnut, J. L. Kerby, J. D. Madison, and L. L. Bailey. " Design- and model-based strategies for detecting and quantifying an amphibian pathogen in environmental samples ."
-Biological Conservation (XXXX).
+Methods in Ecology and Evolution (XXXX).
 (Under review.)

 B. A. Mosher, V. A. Saab, M. Lerch, and J. Rotella.
 "Forest birds exhibit variable changes during a mountain pine beetle epidemic."
-Ecosphere (XXXX).
-(Submitted.)
+Ecosphere.
+(In preparation.)